 No one knew where these murrelets nested until 1974, when a tree trimmer in Big Basin Redwoods State Park found a single chick atop a wide branch 150 feet above the ground.
 The parents take turns watching the nest and flying back to sea for food.
 Their elusive habits pose a challenge to ecologists.
 “It’s a bird that’s really hard to know much about,” says Portia Halbert, senior environmental scientist for California State Parks.

-By some estimates, only about 600 secretive individuals now live in the U.S.—earning the bird endangered status in 1992.
+By some estimates, only about 600 secretive individuals now live in the Santa Cruz area—earning the bird endangered status in 1992.
 Logging has destroyed much of the old forests they need for their nests, and their fishy meals could be harder to find at sea.

 But park visitors create one of the greatest threats to marbled murrelets.
 Sloppy tourists leave food waste that attracts aggressive crows and Steller’s jays.
 Too often, these hungry scavengers turn their hunting eyes to murrelet eggs and chicks.
 In response, state park officials started a “Crumb Clean” campaign to educate visitors about storing food in lockers and disposing waste in secure bins.

 To see our local marbled murrelets, says Halbert, go to Big Basin’s Redwood Meadow for spring and summer sunrises, especially in July.
 You might spot them circling high above for their morning “social hour,” or hear their piercing, keer-like call.

 — Ariana Remmel